obra/jmap-mcp/README.md

 echo $JMAP_BEARER_TOKEN
 ```

-Verify the session URL is correct for your server.
-FastMail uses `https://api.fastmail.com/jmap/session`.
+Verify the session URL is correct.
+Fastmail uses `https://api.fastmail.com/jmap/session`.

 ### "Email submission disabled"

 Your account is read-only or doesn't have the `urn:ietf:params:jmap:submission` capability.
-Check with your email provider.
+Check with Fastmail support.

 ### "Mailbox not found"